State space (computer science): Finite

 This is significantly greater than the number of legal configurations of the queens, 92.
 In many games the effective state space is small compared to all reachable/legal states.
-This property is also observed in Chess, where the effective state space is the set of positions that can be reached by game-legal moves.
+This property is also observed in chess, where the effective state space is the set of positions that can be reached by game-legal moves.
 This is far smaller than the set of positions that can be achieved by placing combinations of the available chess pieces directly on the board.

 Infinite

 All continuous state spaces can be described by a corresponding continuous function and are therefore infinite.
 Discrete state spaces can also have (countably) infinite size, such as the state space of the time-dependent "counter" system, similar to the system in queueing theory defining the number of customers in a line, which would have state space {0, 1, 2, 3, ...}.

 Exploration

 Exploring a state space is the process of enumerating possible states in search of a goal state.
-The state space of Pacman, for example, contains a goal state whenever all food pellets have been eaten, and is explored by moving Pacman around the board.
+The state space of Pac-Man, for example, contains a goal state whenever all food pellets have been eaten, and is explored by moving Pac-Man around the board.